 1) We are environmental educators.

 We want participants to come away from our trips connected to Patagonia's landscapes and ecosystems, empowered as environmental activists, and inspired to continue their backcountry travels elsewhere.
-To put it bluntly, we hope people's lives will be changed by our trips.
+To put it bluntly, we hope peoples’ lives will be changed by our trips.

 We have our roots in the land conservation movement, and we try not to lose sight of that founding purpose.
-Our is to introduce travelers to cutting-edge land conservation efforts in Patagonia and encourage them to fight for thoughtful, sustainable solutions elsewhere.
-Now nore than ever, we believe this is a vital task.
+Our goal is to introduce travelers to cutting-edge land conservation efforts in Patagonia and encourage them to fight for thoughtful, sustainable solutions elsewhere.
+Now more than ever, we believe this is a vital task.

 2) We are community members.